 Note that she didn't necessarily notify Social Security immediately about name changes (I suppose most people didn't).
 For instance, she first became "Wyatt" in November 1957.
 For unknown reasons, she and her mother were listed in the 1938 Colorado Springs city directory (printed in late 1937) and Colorado is where she received her Social Security number.

 Birdie attended Lincoln University, in Jefferson City, Missouri, from 1938 to 1942.
+The Pittsburgh Courier ran a photo of her (along with some other Lincoln students) in February 1940, but the online copy is too dark to make out any faces.
 The May 16, 1951 Lincoln Clarion ran an article about her after she'd signed with RCA.
 Among other things, it said that she'd been voted the "most outstanding personality" in her graduating class.
 Starting as a vocalist, she was also a member of the string ensemble (playing the cello), chorus, and choral society.
 Her major was sociology, probably with a minor in music.
 After graduating from Lincoln, she attended Fisk University (Nashville, Tennessee) for an unknown time period.
 I assume she was working towards a Master's degree in sociology, but I don't know if she achieved it.

 Supposedly, saxophonist Benny Carter heard her sing at a picnic sometime in 1945 and hired her as his band vocalist.
 Exit "Birdie Hairston"; enter "Bixie Harris".
 Years later, in the December 13, 1962 California Eagle, she credited Benny Carter with changing her name from Birdie to Bixie.